-This article describes how to enable and disable PHP error messages by using the display_errors directive in a php.ini file.
+In this article, you will learn how to enable and disable PHP error messages using the display_errors directive in the php.ini file.

 Error messages and the display_errors directive

-By default, PHP displays error messages in a user’s web browser.
-This feature is very useful when you are initially developing and debugging your website.
-However, when website development is complete, displaying error messages can be a security risk.
-Error messages can reveal information about your website, such as path information and variables, that should be kept private.
+PHP displays error messages in the user’s web browser by default.
+And this is a very useful feature in the initial development and debugging of your website.
+But after the development of a website is completed, displaying error messages can be a security risk.
+Error messages may reveal information about your website, like path information and variables that should be kept secret.

-The display_errors directive controls whether or not PHP displays error messages in users’ web browsers.
-To prevent PHP from displaying error messages, use a text editor to modify the display_errors directive in the php.ini file as follows:
+The display_errors directive determines whether PHP will display error messages in users’ web browsers.
+To prevent PHP from displaying error messages, change the display_errors directive in the php.ini file using a text editor as follows:

 display_errors = off

-To allow PHP to display error messages, modify the display_errors directive in the php.ini file as follows:
+Modify the display_errors directive in the php.ini file to allow PHP to display error messages as follows:

 display_errors = on